 As a criminal defense lawyer for over 15 years, I know a criminal record for possession of marijuana, possession of a controlled substance, driving while intoxicated, assault, theft, etc. is an incredibly large burden to carry into adulthood.
 It is so disappointing when a child jeopardizes their future.
 I’m sure your emotions range from anger to incredible sadness and every emotion in between.
 However, what I find heartbreaking is when a child begins making good decisions, good grades, working hard but gets turned down time and time again because of a mistake they made when they were only seventeen.

-Marijuana Affects on Teens:
+Marijuana Effects on Teens:

 Recent studies show marijuana use in kids and teenagers leads to poor school performance and high drop-out rates.
 Because kids and teenager’s brains are not done growing, marijuana use leads to severe structural and functional brain changes.
-These brain changes cause children and teens to have a much lower IQ levels.
-Other consequences include an increased welfare dependence, greater unemployment, crime, family violence, and abuse.
+These brain changes cause children and teens to have much lower IQ levels.
+Other consequences include increased welfare dependence, greater unemployment, crime, family violence, and abuse.

 As your criminal defense lawyer, I will work hard for your child and do everything I can to give your child that second chance.